This website describes an alternative approach to the Theory of Relativity using the Newtonian mechanics with variable mass1.

 The start of this alternative approach is based on two important findings.

 Max Born reports on the first finding.
-In his book “Einstein’s Theory of Relativity” he shows that there is a “simple proof of Einstein” for the equation E=mc², which “does not make use of the mathematical formalism of the theory of relativity”.
+In his book “Einstein’s Theory of Relativity” – page 244-247 he shows that there is a “simple proof of Einstein” for the equation E=mc², which “does not make use of the mathematical formalism of the theory of relativity”.

-Richard Feynman mentions the second finding in his work “Lectures on Physics“.
+Richard Feynman mentions the second result in his work “Lectures on Physics“.
 He points out that the Second Law of Motion is applicable with the relativistic mass formula.

 Since the Second Law of Motion with constant mass describes classical mechanics, the question arises:

-What can then be achieved with the same law, assuming a variable mass?
+What can the same law do with variable mass?

-Newton’s law in connection with E=mc² leads to relativity
+Newton’s law combined with E=mc² leads to the theory of relativity

-Well, it turns out that Newton’s law, in conjunction with the energy-mass equivalence E=mc² derived from classical physics, can introduce the theory of relativity in a simple and intuitive way.
+Well, it turns out that Newton’s law, combined with the energy-mass equivalence E=mc² derived from classical physics, can introduce the theory of relativity in a simple and intuitive way.

-This path was consistently pursued in the book “Newton and Relativity” with amazing results:
+This path was consistently followed in the book “Newton and Relativity” with astonishing results:

-Starting from the Second Law of Motion with variable mass, all equations of the special theory of relativity up to the constancy of the speed of light can be proven by a sequence of comprehensible derivations.
+Starting from the Second Law of Motion with variable mass, the equations of the special theory of relativity up to the constancy of the speed of light can be proved by a sequence of comprehensible derivations.

 Newton’s law is generally valid

-It is shown that the Second Law of Motion remains generally valid even under relativistic conditions, and that it thus enables a direct transition from Newtonian to relativistic mechanics.
+It is shown that the Second Law of Motion remains generally valid even under relativistic conditions.
+This allows a direct transition from Newtonian to relativistic mechanics.

-From this it follows that classical mechanics should no longer be considered as a special case of relativistic mechanics:
+It follows that classical mechanics should no longer be regarded as a special case of relativistic mechanics:

 Rather, it is the theory of relativity that can be interpreted as a logical extension of Newtonian mechanics.